What is PrestaShop?

 The effort is even greater if you want to offer a multi-lingual online catalog, as you’ll have to standardize all the different versions of the contents or personalize each version.

-Save time with a product information connector for PrestaShop
+Save time with PIM for your PrestaShop SKUs and data

-To ensure that your product information is sent correctly to PrestaShop without any errors and in real time, it is recommendable to have a product information management tool to automate the creation of your catalogs.
+To ensure that your PrestaShop catalogs are set up correctly, without any errors and in real time, it's highly recommended that you use a product information management tool to automate the process.

-Ideally, the PIM system should include import and export functions from any format (PDF, CSV, XSL, HTML, URL, etc.) and a PrestaShop integration plugin that you can personalize.
-The Sales Layer PIM includes a connector for PrestaShop — discover it here!
+Ideally, any PIM system you choose should include import and export functions from any format (PDF, CSV, XSL, HTML, URL, etc.) and a PrestaShop integration plugin that you can personalize.
+That's why the Sales Layer PIM includes a connector for PrestaShop.